 Y'know things that are all the rage?
 Blogs.
-Everyone has one; or at least had one before Facebook, Twitter and Google+ diluted the realtime pool.
+Everyone has one; or at least had one before Facebook, Twitter et al diluted the realtime pool.

-Since I'm nu-old skool — and watching endless streams of people writing #incomprehensible #twaddle u n me l8r lol @knickerlicker isn't Like-worthy — I figured why not make a blog?
+Since I'm nu-old skool — and watching endless streams of people having a midlife crisis bores me — I figured why not make a blog?
 The main difference here compared with other people's blogs is that instead of being limited to one topic, you get a little slice of everything all mashed up.
-'Coz proper spelling is so last century.
+I can now omit vowels and apostrophes with impunity.

 N.B.
 The views expressed herein are not my own: they have been carefully shaped by a barrage of mainstream media propaganda and fill-in-the-blanks guesswork.
 Also, I'm prone to lying for the sake of entertainment.

 - [1 comment] · 925 words (munches about 5 mins)

 I’ve been reading world articles/journals and still waiting for answers to a few simple questions.
 If I’m missing something, please show me where I can fill my knowledge gaps.
 I can’t see any logic behind indiscriminate vaccination.

 - [2 comments] · 1843 words (laps up about 9 mins)

 It’s easy to be a news anchor these days.
 Invite people on the show and then yell at them until the interview slot runs out.
 That’s the perfect way to fuel critical debate.

 - [1 comment] · 1857 words (sucks up about 9 mins)

 Permit me to fast-forward into one possible future after a coronavirus vaccinated world and the utopia it will bring.
 Let me paint you a little story…